prasanna4567/COVID-19_MLDM/README.md

 <br>

 **Future thoughts to consider:** (cons)
+- Choose GloVe (denser) instead of Tf-Idf matrix (sparse) representation to optimize space and time complexity
 - Possible false positives, difficult to draw an exact line between subjects
 - K-means and t-SNE are unsupervised approaches that will not necessarily group instances in a predictable way.
 Due to their unsupervised nature, there is no 'right answer' for how the papers should be clustered.
 This could be difficult to debug if problems arise.
 - Loss of foreign language papers.
 This leads to the loss of experience from different geographic locations on dealing with COVID-19